• Home

 The trail ambassador program provides a presence on the trail systems with volunteers to reassure the public there is a group watching over them and the trail system they are enjoying.

 From reporting dangerous conditions on the trail system, to talking with riders about how to enjoy their sport while taking the necessary precautions to protect themselves are few of the many duties of a trail ambassador.
-If you have an interest, you can learn more at www.trailambassador.com.
-If you would like to speak to one of our club ambassadors you can email Garry or Eric.
+If you have an interest, you can learn more at ww.trailambassador.com.
+If you would like to speak to one of our club ambassadors you can email Chris kc9nvv@gmail.com or Eric.

 Encounter Emergency